jessonfoo/p001/week_3/8_cultural_blog.md

 Address the questions above in your blog post.

 ## Release 3: Publish
 Link to your blog on the index of your github.io site and push your changes.
+Make sure the index of your site is maintained, nice, and professional.
+This is your face in the online community, so make it nice!

+## Release 4: Share!

 Share your blog on the google+ community under "Blog Posts!"
-Read others blogs.
-What did you like about them?
-What can you learn from others?

-## Release 4: Read at least 2 other students' blog posts.
-Try to find at least one who has the same thinking style(s) as you.
-Did they have similar ideas?
-What do you think it would be like to pair with them?
+Read others' posts and see if you agree or disagree.
+Start a discussion on this topic.
+Consider sharing your blog post on Reddit as well.